A Nodal Immersed Finite Element-Finite Difference Method: Implementation

 \section{Implementation}

-In this study, nodal coupling uses both Gaussian and nodal quadrature.
-The force projection uses Gaussian quadrature for the load vector and nodal quadrature for the approximate mass matrix, whereas the coupling operators only use nodal quadrature.
-Algorithms~\ref{alg:nodal-algorithm}--\ref{alg:elemental-algorithm} summarize both the nodal and elemental coupling methods.
+In this study, the IFED nodal coupling scheme uses both Gaussian and nodal quadrature schemes.
+Specifically, the force projection uses Gaussian quadrature for the load vector and nodal quadrature for the approximate mass matrix, whereas the coupling operators only use nodal quadrature.
+In contrast, the elemental coupling scheme uses Gaussian quadrature to approximate all integrals.
+Algorithms~\ref{alg:nodal-algorithm} and \ref{alg:elemental-algorithm} summarize both the nodal and elemental coupling methods.

 Several of our benchmarks do not have analytic solutions.
 In these cases, we compute benchmark solutions using a stabilized $\Pone$/$\Pone$ FE method for large-deformation incompressible elasticity~\cite{Chiumenti, Masud2013} implemented in BeatIt~\cite{Beatit}.
 The numerical methods described in Section~\ref{sec:approximating-the-stress-projection-and-IB-coupling} are implemented in the IBAMR library~\cite{IBAMR, Griffith2007}.
 The time stepping and fluid discretization schemes are described at length by Griffith and Luo~\cite{Griffith2017}.
 Both IBAMR and BeatIt rely on the parallel C++ FE library libMesh~\cite{libMeshPaper}, and on linear and nonlinear solver infrastructure provided by the PETSc library~\cite{petsc-web-page}.